 No. System testing should start only if all modules are in place and they work correctly.
 However, it should be performed before UAT (user acceptance testing).

-Various testing types used by manual testers are as follows:
+Various types of Software Testing used by manual testers are as follows:

 - Unit testing